oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

     SELECT network_service_banner FROM v$session_connect_info;

-If NNE is enabled, then this query prints an output that includes the available encryption service, the crypto-checksumming service, and the algorithms in use, such as::
+If NNE is enabled, then this query prints output that includes the available encryption service, the crypto-checksumming service, and the algorithms in use, such as::